elatov/elatov.github.io/_posts/2014-03-06-rhcsa-rhce-chapter-11-selinux.md

         # setsebool -P ftp_home_dir 1

 It went a little over board and gave anonymous all the access.
-Let&#8217;s check out all the available booleans for ftp access.
+Let's check out all the available booleans for ftp access.
 Here is a list of the booleans:

     [root@rhel1 ~]# semanage boolean -l | grep ftp
     ftp_home_dir                   -> off   Allow ftp to read and write files in the user home directories